Tuesday, October 3, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Asus’s take on Merlin

-In short, there’s no risk in using Merlin if you don’t mess up the firmware migration process or expect tech support from Asus.
-And that’s a fair game.
+In short, using Merlin is risk-free if you don't mess up the firmware migration process or expect tech support from Asus.
+And that's fair game.

 All you have to do is download the firmware and load it on the router via its web user interface, just like the firmware update process of any standard router.